 Is there anything else that would be important to you when making this decision?

-Thank you
+Thank you.

 Many thanks for taking the time to complete this survey.

 Once all of the answers have been collated we will be in touch.
 If you are willing to participate in a second survey, we would be very grateful.